Christian Doidge

-Christian Rhys Doidge (born 25 August 1992) is a Welsh professional footballer who plays as a striker for club Forest Green Rovers.
+Christian Rhys Doidge (born 25 August 1992) is a Welsh professional footballer who plays as a striker for club Newport County.

 Doidge played in the youth systems of Southampton and Bristol Rovers, but temporarily gave up football and played basketball for the Wales U18 national team.
 He resumed his football career in the Welsh leagues with Cwmbran Celtic, Croesyceiliog, Barry Town and Carmarthen Town.
 He then moved into English league football with Dagenham & Redbridge, and then played for Forest Green Rovers and Bolton Wanderers.
 He joined Scottish club Hibernian in 2019, and played on loan for Kilmarnock during the 2022–23 season before returning to Forest Green in January 2024.

 Career

 Youth career

 Doidge started his career in the youth system at Southampton where he spent three years before he was released after the club thought he would not be tall enough as a centre forward.
 He then joined Bristol Rovers for two years, but failed to earn a youth scholarship and was released in 2008 at the age of fifteen.

 He then gave up football to play basketball with his friends and played county level for Gwent ABC.
 Shortly after he represented Wales in the European Championship in Malta.